fledge-iot/fledge/docs/91_version_history.rst

        - A problem that prevented the modbusC south plugin from being updated in the same way as other plugins has been resolved.
        - An issue with trying to create a new user that shares the same user name with a previous user that was removed from the system failing has been resolved.
        - A problem with converting very long integers from JSON has been resolved.
 This would have manifested itself as a crash when handling datapoints that contain 64 bit integers above a certain value.
-       - An update has been made to prevent the creation of services with empty service name.
+       - An update has been made to prevent the creation of service with empty service name.

 - **GUI**